Welcome to Year 6

 You will find the weekly timetable in your child’s diary.
 Year 6 covers some exciting topics such as:-

-- History: Ancient Greece and Britain since the 1930’s
+- History topics: Ancient Greece, Britain since the 1930s

-- Science: Forces, evolution and inheritance, electricity, revision: light and sound, plants, human body, space.
+- Science topics: Forces, evolution and inheritance, electricity, revision: light and sound, plants, human body, space.

-- Art: Fabric badges, people in action, still life, Clarice Cliff, Picasso
+- Art Topics: Fabric badges, people in action, still life, Clarice Cliff

-- PSHE topics: moving schools, government, rights and responsibilities, changes
+- PSHE topics covered include (key areas only): moving schools, prejudice, rights and responsibilities, changes.

-- PE & Games includes: dance, circuit training, jumping, netball, football, tag rugby, hockey, tennis, and athletics.
+- PE & Games includes: Dance, fitness training, jumping, netball, football, tag rugby, hockey, tennis, rounders, cricket and athletics.

-For more specific information on what the Year 6 pupils will be studying this term click here.
+For more specific information on what the Year 6 pupils will be studying this term see the curriculum maps below.